Danelectro: Danelectro U2

-The Danelectro U2 is a dual-pickup hollow bodied guitar made of Masonite and shaped similar to a Les Paul model guitar.
+The Danelectro U2 is a dual-pickup hollow-bodied guitar made of Masonite and shaped similar to a Les Paul style guitar.
 It was the most enduringly popular of the U-series.
-A single-pickup version (the U1) and triple-pickup version (the U3), were manufactured and sold alongside the U2.
+A single-pickup version (the U1) and triple-pickup version (the U3) were manufactured and sold alongside the U2.
 They were originally made from the years 1956 to 1958.
-It was re-issued in the late 1990s, in 2006 in a slightly modified form as the '56 Pro, and again in 2010 as the '56 Single Cutaway.
+It was reissued in the late 1990s, in 2006 in a slightly modified form as the '56 Pro, and again in 2010 as the '56 Single Cutaway.